masternerdguy/helia/README.md

 syntax:  /devhax teleport [systemname]
 example: /devhax teleport C-5

 Transports you to the system who's name is provided.
 You must be undocked to use this command.
+This may lead to you being in an unexpected place upon a system restart.

 ## cargo
 syntax:  /devhax cargo [quantity]~~[itemtypename]